chimpwizard/playgound/iot/pi/docker/README.md

 cat /proc/cpuinfo
 ```

-And base o nthat you need to make sure your Dockerfile uses a base image that is compatible. eg if your Pi is ARM v6 the list of compatible images are listed here [https://hub.docker.com/u/arm32v6/](https://hub.docker.com/u/arm32v6/).
+And base on that you need to make sure your Dockerfile uses a base image that is compatible. eg if your Pi is ARM v6 the list of compatible images are listed here [https://hub.docker.com/u/arm32v6/](https://hub.docker.com/u/arm32v6/).

 ```dockerfile